AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * **Adobe Experience Platform Edge Network integration:** Seamlessly send data to the Edge Network, and get greater control over data interactions by optionally registering a callback for Edge response handles.

-* **Automated ECID and implementation attachment:** Experience more efficient tracking and integration as ECID (Experience Cloud ID) and Implementation details are now automatically appended to every XDM Experience Event request.
+* **Automated ECID and ImplementationDetails attachment:** Experience more efficient tracking and integration as ECID (Experience Cloud ID) and Implementation details are now automatically appended to every XDM Experience Event request.

 * **Custom identity synchronization:** Personalize user experiences effectively by syncing Custom Identities with each XDM Experience Event request.
 Unlock the potential of the Edge Network while maintaining tailored interactions.